 He won 32 major trophies at the Nou Camp, including nine La Liga titles, and is undoubtedly one of the greatest midfielders of his generation.

-The 37-year-old has been rolling back the years at Vissel Kobe and recently signed a new two-year contract with the Japanese side.
+The 38-year-old has been rolling back the years at Vissel Kobe and remains contracted at the Japanese side until 2024.